Gim6626/k6-monitoring-demo-stand/README.md

 # Note

-Tested on GNU/Linux (Ubuntu 22.04) only, but should be cross-platform solution.
-The only platform-specific thing is `extra_hosts` in `docker-compose.yaml`.
+Tested on GNU/Linux (Ubuntu 22.04) and on macOS Monterey (v12.2.1) only, but should be cross-platform solution.
+The only platform-specific thing is `extra_hosts` in `docker-compose.yaml` for Docker on GNU/Linux.